-The Council has a duty at statute law to remove all obstructions and encroachments to Public Rights of Way (The Highways Act 1980).
+The Council has a duty to remove all obstructions and encroachments to Public Rights of Way (The Highways Act 1980).
 The Council also has a common law right to remove anything that it believes constitutes an obstruction, danger or encroachment without consultation with any other party.

-The Council has a protocol of considering prosecution for obstruction for any subsequent offence as well as taking the direct action outlined above.
+The Council has a protocol for considering prosecution for obstruction for any subsequent offence as well as taking the direct action outlined above.

 Longstanding obstructions of Public Rights of Way are regularly encountered.
-The obstructions have often occurred through the ignorance of the landowner and/or the failure of the planning process.
-Indeed, many such obstructions are historical and have been inherited by the current owners.
+The obstructions have often occurred through the actions or omissions of landowners and/or issues relating to planning processes.
+Many such obstructions are historical and have been inherited by the current owners.
 In these circumstances the Council will deal with the problem in the following manner:

 Where the obstruction is more substantial and it is costly and less practical to remove it then consideration should be given to prosecution and seeking a magistrates order to remove the obstruction.